Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Preliminaries on

 \begin{proof} First assume that there is an edge $e$ with trivial stabilizer with origin at $v$.
 Let $\bar S$ be the free splitting obtained from $S$ by collapsing all edges with non-trivial stabilizer.
 Then $\bar S$ is $\alpha$-invariant.
 By Lemma~\ref{lemma:ia-free-splitting}, $I_{\tilde\alpha}$ induces the identity on $\bar S/F_N$, so $I_{\tilde\alpha}$ maps $e$ to $ge$ for some $g\in F_N$.
 It follows that $I_{\tilde\alpha}(v)=gv$, and we are done.

-We now assume that $v$ is a Grushko vertex.
-Let $\hat{S}$ be a refinement of $S$ obtained by blowing up $v$ into a Grushko decomposition $S_v$ of $G_v$ relative to the incident edge groups, and attaching back every incident edge $e$ to the unique point of $S_v$ fixed by $G_e$.
+We denote by $W$ the set of such vertices $v\in S$ such that $G_v$ has a non-trivial free splitting relative to all incident edge stabilizers, and consider $v\in W$.
+Let $\hat{S}$ be a refinement of $S$ obtained in the following way.
+We first blow up $v$ into a Grushko decomposition $S_v$ of $G_v$ relative to the incident edge groups (this exists because $G_v$ is finitely generated relative to the incident edge groups).
+We then attach back every incident edge $e$ to the unique point of $S_v$ fixed by $G_e$.
 We denote by $\calf_v$ the free factor system of $F_N$ determined by collapsing all edges of $\hat{S}$ with non-trivial stabilizer to a point.
 Notice that this free factor system only depends on $S$ and $v$ and not on the choice of the refinement $\hat{S}$: indeed, $\calf_v$ is equal to the smallest free factor system of $F_N$ relative to the Grushko factors of $(G_v,\Inc_v)$ and to all other vertex groups of $S$.